xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # In more detail: I study networks of interacting and self-interested agents, and focus on the design of incentive-aware algorithms that can lead to desired objectives in such networked systems.

-# A large part of my current research focuses on the design of online mechanisms for resource allocation and pricing in networks with interacting and self-interested agents.
+# I work on problems at the intersection of mechanism design, online algorithms, and sequential decision-making, with a focus on applications in networked systems (e.g., computer networks, cloud computing, and smart grid).
+For more details about my research, please see [Research](/research) page.
+# - Algorithmic mechanism design and game theory.
+# - Online algorithms in optimization, mechanism design, and machine learning.
+# - Algorithms for sequential decision-making under uncertainty.
 ---

-I am a postdoc at the [Dept. of Electrical & Computer Engineering](https://www.ece.utoronto.ca), [University of Toronto](https://utoronto.ca), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).
+I am a postdoc at the [Department of Electrical & Computer Engineering](https://www.ece.utoronto.ca), [University of Toronto](https://utoronto.ca), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).

 Prior to my current position, I obtained my Ph.D. in electronic and computer engineering from the [Hong Kong University of Science and Technology](https://www.ust.hk/) in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was a visiting student with the School of Engineering and Applied Science, Harvard University, hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

-I work on problems at the intersection of mechanism design, online algorithms, and sequential decision-making, with a focus on applications in networked systems (e.g., computer networks, cloud computing, and smart grid).
-For more details about my research, please see [Research](/research) page.
+I work on problems at the intersection of **incentives**, **algorithms**, and **learning**, with a focus on applications in *communication*, *computing*, and *energy systems*.
+For more details about my research, please see [Research](/research) and [Publication](/publication) page.

+## This website is still under construction!
+Information shown here may be incomplete or even misleading!